 The best cloud for your business depends on your needs.
 Generally, public clouds are ideal for small and medium-sized businesses because they’re available for a relatively low fee.
 Public clouds might also be better when you have volatile computing demands.
 For example, if you hire more people during the busy seasons, public clouds allow you to add more accounts and scale up resources on short notice.

-Private clouds are primarily designed for organisations that must adhere to strict data security policies like healthcare institutions and financial services firms.
+Private clouds are primarily designed for organisations that must adhere to strict data security policies, like healthcare and financial services firms.
 So, if you have highly confidential data and want reliable performance, the private cloud gives you more control over those two areas.
-Also, if you’re certain about how many people you’ll have on staff or how much storage space you’ll need over a long period of time, there’s no point in signing up for a public cloud service because you can build your private cloud servers to have all the resources you’ll need.
+It’s important to know how many people you’ll have on staff or how much storage space you’ll need over a long period.
+As there’s no point signing up for a public cloud service, because you can build your private cloud servers to have all the resources you’ll need.

 At Empower IT Solutions, you can have the best of both worlds.
 We offer public cloud services like Office 365, and private cloud solutions hosted in our very own secure data centre.
 This way, you can store confidential records in the private cloud and take advantage of the flexibility and scalability of public clouds.
 We also provide cloud migration and 24/7 maintenance services to guarantee you the highest level of performance and security possible.
 Contact us today to find the perfect cloud for your business.